FruitbatM/trail-run-adventures/TESTING.md

 <h2 align="center"><img src="readme-files/testing/test_3_b.jpg" alt="Test case 3 B" target="_blank" width="30%" height="30%"></h2>

 ## Test Case 4
-> As a potential customer I want to have an option to search for products by the name so I can find what I am looking for.
+> As a potential customer I want the ability to the ability to have an option to search for products by the name so I can find what I am looking for.

 **Description:**
 Verify search feature works as expected.